louvainlinux/SMSPooling/README.md

+## Important notice
+Because this repository has not seen any activity in more than two years, it has been **archived** by the Louvain-li-Nux team in november 2019.
+It is now read-only, but you can still fork it.
+The terms of licence still apply.

 # SMSPooling

 A basic sms based voting system for android.
 Initially developped for kap Louvain-li-Nux and for the associations and kap of Louvain-la-Neuve.